mutagenspree/scripts4owncloud/README.md

 You can specify the link name in variable $link_name.
 By this name, script will be triggered Also, depending on the number of requests to the server, it is possible to control the number of records read per iteration.

+##### rm-old-files

+Script remove files, older than 30 days, when used disk spaсe reaches 85%, except files which starred as Favorite in Web-GUI.
+You can configure age of the files in 13th line, by set -ctime value